 - Switch off: Log out of your account but retain the ability to instantly switch back in again.

-- It’s completely secure (see the Security section below).
+- Switching between users is secure (see the Security section below).

-- Compatible with WordPress, WordPress Multisite, WooCommerce, BuddyPress, and bbPress.
+- Compatible with WordPress, WordPress Multisite, WooCommerce, BuddyPress, bbPress, and most two-factor authentication plugins.

 - Only users with the ability to edit other users can switch user accounts.
 By default this is only Administrators on single site installations, and Super Admins on Multisite installations.